nicrame/Linux-Scripts/MOTD-EL/README.md

 You may also add system administrator email address as argument, like that:
 > wget -q https://raw.githubusercontent.com/nicrame/Linux-Scripts/master/MOTD-EL/motd-el.sh && chmod +x motd-el.sh && ./motd-el.sh admin@email

-Here is the main install script motd-el.sh - and the source files .sh used to create it.

-I made it because i couldn't find anything like that for EL.

 Most of the work is done using scripts published here: https://github.com/yboetz/motd